We are committed to investing in our city, supporting businesses and growing our economy.

 So what’s happening?

-- City Deal – transfers power from Whitehall to put the city region in charge of a ground breaking business led skills model including a £700m Sheffield City Region investment fund for strategic infrastructure investment, the power to create an efficient transport network connecting people to jobs with guaranteed funding for 10 years, and a sourcing roadmap in recognition of the city region’s advanced manufacturing and nuclear expertise.
+- City Deal – We have achieved transferred powers from Whitehall to put the city region in charge of a ground breaking business led skills model.
+Together with a £700m Sheffield City Region investment fund this will support us to invest in infrastructure, people and industry.

-- Enterprise Zone - The Sheffield City Region Enterprise Zone comprises of a number of well-connected development areas along the M1 corridor, where a range of Enterprise Zone Incentives are available to encourage growth and investment by hi-tech firms.
-These areas have prioritised the development of modern manufacturing and technology-based enterprises.
+- Enterprise Zone - The Sheffield City Region Enterprise Zone is made up of a number of well-connected development areas along the M1 corridor.
+Enterprise Zone Incentives are available here to encourage growth and investment by hi-tech firms.

-- Sevenstone (The New Retail Quarter) – is the creation of a new retail area in the city centre in and around Barkers Pool/Cambridge Street, combining new and refurbished buildings and new streets.
+- Sheffield Retail Quarter - is an exciting new retail proposition in the city centre.
+It is located in and around Barkers Pool/Cambridge Street, combining new and refurbished buildings.
+The proposition is currently out for consultation.